osegbotonie/enterprise-m365-administration-lab/docs/05-attribute-to-group-mapping.md

 Network Operations Tools
 ```

-This provides a clearer separation between describing the employee and granting resource access.
+This structure provides a clear separation between the employee's identity information and the permissions assigned to resources.

 ---

 # 10. Promotion Scenario

-Assume John Doe is promoted from:
+Assume an employee is promoted from:

 ```text
 Network Engineer